lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 Deserialization Process:

   1. Parse each constituent encoded signature.
-       The length of the mldsaEncodedSignature is known based on the size of the ML-DSA component signature length specified by the Object ID
+       The length of the mldsasig is known based on the size of the ML-DSA component signature length specified by the Object ID

      switch ML-DSA do
         case ML-DSA-44:
           mldsaSig = bytes[:2420]
           tradSig  = bytes[2420:]
-        case MLDSA65:
+        case ML-DSA-65:
           mldsaSig = bytes[:3309]
           tradSig  = bytes[3309:]
-        case MLDSA87:
+        case ML-DSA-87:
           mldsaSig = bytes[:4627]
           tradSig  = bytes[4627:]